Alex-Windle/react-orderman-client-Alex-Windle/docs/m2_instructions.md

 nvm use
 ```

-4. Install dependencies and start the developent server for this repo
+4. Install dependencies and start the development server for this repo

 ```bash
 yarn